What Is Nursing?

 The School of Nursing began in 1957, and the first class graduated in 1962.
 Nursing is one of seven departments in the College of Health and Human Services.

 The mission of the School of Nursing is to offer quality nursing education to undergraduate and graduate nursing students.
-This education prepares nurses by giving them clinical decision-making skills based on theory and research.
-As life-long learners, graduates are prepared to deliver quality health care for increasingly diverse populations.
+This education prepares nurses with clinical decision-making skills based on EBP.
+Additionally, the School seeks to establish an academic foundation for Advanced Practice Nursing and Doctoral preparation.
+As life-long learners, graduates are prepared to deliver Holistic health care to diverse populations across Health Care settings. (approved by Faculty Council, 4/20/18.
+Reviewed by Faculty Council 4/26/19).

 California State University, Fresno offers comprehensive programs that lead to the bachelor's and master's degrees in a wide variety of fields of study.
 A strong general education component in the undergraduate programs fosters the importance of lifelong learning.
 The master's programs are designed to provide specialized study in selected advanced practice fields.
 The University's special commitment to the San Joaquin Valley is to prepare students for industries and professions serving the community.
 To achieve the mission, California State University, Fresno supports applied research and public service programs as a means to enhance faculty development and instruction, especially those which contribute to the intellectual, social, cultural, and economic vitality of the San Joaquin Valley and California.